-Back story – the double opt-in is a great way to avoid violating global privacy regulations such as the EU’s GDPR and California’s CCPA, because each lead gets an extra opportunity to confirm they want to give you their personal information such as their name, email, and the like.
+Back story – double opt-in confirmations are a great way to avoid violating global privacy regulations such as the EU’s GDPR and California’s CCPA, because each lead gets an extra opportunity to confirm they want to give you their personal information such as their name, email, and the like.

 Our online quiz maker also give you a handy email builder – so you can craft personalized double opt-in messages your leads will see:

 Step 6: Use our ActiveCampaign integration with Google Sheets & more

 Ready for more good news?
 You can use our ActiveCampaign integration along with any of our other data capture tools.